 Assistant Professor, Counselor Education

-Araceli Espinoza earned a B.A. in American Studies from UC Berkeley and an M.E. in postsecondary administration and student affairs from USC, where she is completing her Ph.D. in urban education policy with a higher education emphasis.
-Her research interests include the postsecondary outcomes of racial/ethnic minority (REM) students, first-generation college students and REM students in science, technology, engineering and mathematics (STEM) fields.
+Araceli A. Espinoza is a Ford Fellow and a Gates Scholar.
+She earned a B.A. in American Studies from UC Berkeley.
+Thereafter she earned a M.E. in postsecondary administration and student affairs from USC where she also completed a Ph.D. in urban education policy.
+Her research interests include the postsecondary outcomes of racial and ethnic minority (REM) students, first-generation college students and REM students in science, technology, engineering and mathematics (STEM) fields.

 B.A., UC Berkeley